AquillaAf/alx-low_level_programming/README.md

-This repo contains programs in c programming language
+inside this repository, contains the c program lessons